RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

 ## Scope and Disclaimers

 SENTINEL-WEAR is a **research and education** project that studies the architecture and feasibility of wearable distributed sensing in jewelry form factors — necklaces, bracelets, anklets, belt-pieces, eyewear — that together build a body-frame awareness field around the wearer.
-The project is motivated by the observation that personal protective adornments (literal or symbolic) are present across nearly every culture in human history, and that with modern miniaturized sensors, the *sensing* dimension of personal protection is now genuinely feasible in those form factors.
+The project is motivated by the observation that personal protective adornments (literal or symbolic) are present in nearly every culture in human history, and that with modern miniaturized sensors, the *sensing* dimension of personal protection is now genuinely feasible in those form factors.

 **Strictly limited to:**